chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 ### Nonfunctional requirements

 - Users should be able to export precomputed differential expression results in real time
-- Users should be able to upload gene sets and have them immediately appear in the right side bar

 ## Detailed Design | Architecture | Implementation